dakshbhatia/brainOS/docs/PLUGIN_AUTHORING.md

 When a tool with system permission requirements is executed:

-1. Osaurus checks if the required permissions are granted at the OS level
+1. BrainOS checks if the required permissions are granted at the OS level
 2. If any are missing, execution fails with a clear error message
 3. Users can grant permissions via Settings → System Permissions or when prompted by the tool

 ### Invocation

-When Osaurus needs to execute a capability, it calls `invoke`:
+When BrainOS needs to execute a capability, it calls `invoke`:

 - `type`: e.g. `"tool"`
 - `id`: e.g. `"echo_tool"`